wilcoxen-courses/e247-dissim/README.md

 ## Deliverables

 The deliverables for the assignment are two scripts, **append.py** and **dissim.py**.
 They produce two output files, "append.csv" and "dissim.csv", and one figure, "pop_by_bin.png".
+Note that the CSV files are not deliverables and will not be uploaded to GitHub: they will be rebuilt when your script is run.

 ## Instructions